Casino (computer virus)

-The casino computer virus is a malicious virus that upon running the infected file, copies the File Allocation Tables (FATs) to random-access memory (RAM), then deletes the FAT from the hard disk.
+Casino, also referred to as disk destroyer by Mikko Hyppönen, is a DOS computer virus that upon running the infected file, copies the File Allocation Tables (FATs) to random-access memory (RAM), then deletes the FAT from the hard disk.
 It challenges the user to a game of Jackpot of which they have 5 credits to play with, hence the name.
 No matter if they win or lose, the computer shuts down, thereby making them have to reinstall their DOS.
-The message it shows when it challenges you read(s):
+The message it shows when it challenges the user read(s):